Alam Indah – Traditionally-designed, great value, and idyllic garden setting.

 - Pool: Attractive pool at a lower level offering terrific views of the ravine.
 Children’s area attached.

-- Spa: No spa on-site but guests are encouraged to use the Alam Wangi Spa, attached to the associated Alam Shanti hotel, 260m (3-minute walk) away.
+- Spa: No spa on-site but guests are encouraged to use the Alam Wangi Spa, attached to the associated Alam Shanti hotel, 250m away.

 - Fitness Center: Not expected or provided.